-ments made up to the present.
+The following tables give the world's best values of the most important physical constants and particle properties - in SI units and in a few other common units - as published in the standard references.
+The values are the world averages of the best measurements made up to the present.
 As usual, experimental errors, including both random and estimated systematic errors, are expressed by giving the standard deviation in the last digits.
-In fact, behind each of the numbers in the following tables there is a long stants and particle properties - in SI units and in a few other common units - as published in the standard references.
-The values are the world averages of the best measure-Ref.
-305 story which is worth telling, but for which there is not enough room here.
+In fact, behind each of the numbers in the following tables there is a long story which is worth telling, but for which there is not enough room here.